 Here are some reasons why it might be time for you to quit, too.

 1. Your salary won’t be stagnant

-While workers in some industries get yearly salary hikes as generous as 10% to 30%, the average increment is around 4.4%.
+While workers in some industries get yearly salary hikes as generous as 10% to 30%, the average increment is between 3% to 6%.
 That’s just an average, though, and it means many workers are getting increments that fall short.
 In fact, I have friends who’ve gone years without an increment, slowly watching their earning capacity get eroded by inflation.

 On the other hand, changing jobs can get you an increment of around 20%, earning you a salary you would have to work around 5 years to achieve if you stayed in the same company

 Eunice says, “It is safe to say there will be at least a 10% to 15% increase in salary if you’re moving within the industry and your experience still counts.
 20% is realistic and 30% is not unheard of.”
 In addition, she warns, “Some companies don’t have the policy of giving out annual increments, so it’s unwise to stay for too long in such workplaces.”

 30-year-old bank executive Marissa has been working for foreign banks for 8 years.
 In that time, she has worked at three different banks.
 At one of the banks, she also had to send in an application for a 2-year-long overseas post, and then reapply to come back to Singapore, receiving a pay hike both times.
 In all, she has received 5 pay hikes just by changing jobs.
 “I usually will not move unless I am able to negotiate a 30% increment,” she says.